anuarsunkarovich-ai/DocumentGenerationAnek/docs/api-contract.md

 - actor identifiers on protected routes are derived from the authenticated user, not trusted from client input
 - `organization_id` selections on protected routes are validated against active organization memberships

-## Release Baseline

-- Backend release baseline: `v0.1`
-- Baseline date: March 20, 2026
-- Baseline reference point: `docs/release-checklist.md`
-- Locked contracts at this baseline:
-  - `POST /api/v1/templates/extract-schema`
-  - `GET /api/v1/documents/constructor-schema`
-  - `POST /api/v1/documents/generate`
-  - `POST /api/v1/documents/jobs`
-  - `GET /api/v1/documents/jobs/{task_id}`
-- These endpoints do not currently emit a top-level release version field.
-Their shipped contract version is tracked in this document, enforced by tests, and recorded in `CHANGELOG.md`.
-- Breaking any of these shapes requires a coordinated frontend change and a `CHANGELOG.md` entry.

 ## Health

 ### `GET /health`